Writing Reviews for Print and online Audiences (paying gigs)

 Writing movie reviews for radio audiences (or podcasts):

 - Structured Reviews – You should use the same concepts and understandings we’ve engaged in throughout the semester so far.
 Among other things, remember to provide a nutshell synopsis, identify the key cast/crew members, message/theme, and strengths and weaknesses of the film (script, acting, camera, sound design, music, etc.).
-When offering a structured radio review, you may have 1-2 minutes (only) to share your review – so it must be prepared, exact, and to the point (while also allowing your creativity to shine through).
+When offering a structured radio review, you may only have 1-2 minutes (only) to share your review – so it must be prepared, exact, and to the point (while also allowing your creativity to shine through).

 - Freeform Reviews – These types of reviews provide more of a question and answer-type of interaction.
 Freeform reviews are usually not limited to a specific or exact time – but, you still need to have prepared thoughts and detailed notes.
 These can range from a 5-minute review segment with a show co-host to a 30-minute piece diving deep into the many aspects of the film (or filmmaking).
+Here is an example of freeform interview focusing on the Critics Choice Awards (2021) with Noel Manning interviewed by WCCB (Charlotte CW).

 - Writing Reviews for TV (video audiences)